visit1985/mdp/README.md

 - On Arch you can use the existing [AUR package](https://aur.archlinux.org/packages/mdp-git/).

+Most terminals support 256 colors only if the TERM variable is set correctly.
+To enjoy mdp's color fading feature:

+    $ export TERM=xterm-256color

 ---

-*How to use it:*
+***How to use it:***

-_Horizontal rulers are used as slide separator._
+Horizontal rulers are used as slide separator.

-_Supports basic markdown formating:_
+Supports basic markdown formating:

-- line wide formating
+- line wide markup
     - headlines
     - code
     - quotes
     - unordered list

-- in-line formating
+- in-line markup
     - bold text
     - underlined text
     - code

-_Supports headers prefixed by @ symbol._
+Supports headers prefixed by @ symbol.

 - first two header lines are displayed as title and author in top and bottom bar

-_Review sample.md for more details._
+Review sample.md for more details.

 ---

-*Controls:*
+***Controls:***

 - h, j, k, l, Cursor keys,
+    Space, Enter, Backspace,
-  Space, Enter, Backspace - next/previous slide
+    Page Up, Page Down - next/previous slide
 - Home - go to first slide
 - End - go to last slide
 - 1-9 - go to slide n